ChristopheKunzli/dai-lab-smtp/README.md

 Parameters:

-- `<victimsList.txt>`: A file containing a list of email addresses.
+- `<victimsList.txt>`: A text ile containing a list of email addresses.
     - Must contain one email address per line.
+    - (see example in the `victimsList.txt` file)
+    - UTF-8 encoding.
 - `<messages.txt>`: A file containing email messages (subject and body).
     - Each message must be contained on 1 line.
     - The subject and body must be separated by a `;`.
     - All new lines in the body must be replaced by `<br>` to fit on one line.
     - (see example in the `messages.txt` file)
+    - UTF-8 encoding.
 - `<number of groups>`: The number of groups to form for the prank.
     - It must be possible to divide victims into groups of at least 2 people.
 - `<prankerEmail>`: The email address of the pranker.
 This address will be used to send the prank emails.